Kodular/Documentation/docs/other/terms-of-service.md

 ### **Disclaimer of Warranty / Indemnification/Limitation of Liabilities**

 THE SITE IS PROVIDED 'AS IS' AND 'AS AVAILABLE' WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR USE FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
-Makeroid does not warrant the Site will operate in an uninterrupted or error-free manner or that the Site is free of viruses or other harmful components.
+Kodular does not warrant the Site will operate in an uninterrupted or error-free manner or that the Site is free of viruses or other harmful components.
 Use of information obtained from or through this Site is at your own risk.
 Your access to or download of software, information, materials, or data through the Site or any reference sites is at your own discretion and risk and that you will be solely responsible for any damage to your property \(including your computer system\) or loss of data that results from the download or use of such material or data.

-IN PARTICULAR, Makeroid WILL HAVE NO LIABILITY FOR ANY CONSEQUENTIAL, INDIRECT, PUNITIVE, SPECIAL, EXEMPLARY OR INCIDENTAL DAMAGES, WHETHER FORESEEABLE OR UNFORESEEABLE, \(INCLUDING, BUT NOT LIMITED TO, CLAIMS FOR DEFAMATION, ERRORS, LOSS OF DATA, OR INTERRUPTION IN AVAILABILITY OF DATA\).
+IN PARTICULAR, Kodular WILL HAVE NO LIABILITY FOR ANY CONSEQUENTIAL, INDIRECT, PUNITIVE, SPECIAL, EXEMPLARY OR INCIDENTAL DAMAGES, WHETHER FORESEEABLE OR UNFORESEEABLE, \(INCLUDING, BUT NOT LIMITED TO, CLAIMS FOR DEFAMATION, ERRORS, LOSS OF DATA, OR INTERRUPTION IN AVAILABILITY OF DATA\).

 ### **Indemnification**

-You agree to defend, hold harmless and indemnify Makeroid, and its subsidiaries, affiliates, officers, agents, and employees from and against any third-party claims, actions or demands arising out of, resulting from or in any way related to your use of the Site, including any liability or expense arising from any and all claims, losses, damages \(actual and consequential\), suits, judgments, litigation costs and attorneys' fees, of every kind and nature.
-In such a case, Makeroid will provide you with written notice of such claim, suit or action.
+You agree to defend, hold harmless and indemnify Kodular, and its subsidiaries, affiliates, officers, agents, and employees from and against any third-party claims, actions or demands arising out of, resulting from or in any way related to your use of the Site, including any liability or expense arising from any and all claims, losses, damages \(actual and consequential\), suits, judgments, litigation costs and attorneys' fees, of every kind and nature.
+In such a case, Kodular will provide you with written notice of such claim, suit or action.

 ### **Miscellaneous**

-**Termination Rights.** You agree that Makeroid, in its sole discretion, may terminate your use of the Site or your participation in it thereof, for any reason or no reason.
+**Termination Rights.** You agree that Kodular, in its sole discretion, may terminate your use of the Site or your participation in it thereof, for any reason or no reason.

-**Entire Agreement.** This Agreement constitutes the entire agreement between you and Makeroid with respect to your use of the Site, superseding any prior agreements between you and Makeroid regarding your use of the Site.
+**Entire Agreement.** This Agreement constitutes the entire agreement between you and Kodular with respect to your use of the Site, superseding any prior agreements between you and Kodular regarding your use of the Site.

-**Waiver and Severability of TOS.** The failure of Makeroid to exercise or enforce any right or provision of the TOS of Site shall not constitute a waiver of such right or provision.
+**Waiver and Severability of TOS.** The failure of Kodular to exercise or enforce any right or provision of the TOS of Site shall not constitute a waiver of such right or provision.
 If any provision of the TOS is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the TOS remain in full force and effect.

 **Choice of Law/Forum Selection.** You agree that any dispute arising out of or relating to these Terms or any content posted to a Site will be governed by the laws of the Commonwealth of Massachusetts, excluding its conflicts of law provisions.
 You further consent to the personal jurisdiction of and exclusive venue in the federal and state courts located in and serving Boston, Massachusetts as the legal forum for any such dispute.